The pros and cons of the most popular journey mapping tools and how to find right tool for your next project.

 Sticky notes, markers, brown paper and whiteboards.
 These tools have become the poster children for customer journey maps, which isn't a bad thing per se.
 We'll get to the list of pros in a second.

-I've used these tools extensively, and to this day, there are many situations in which I'd take a sticky note over a more advanced digital tool.
+I've used these tools extensively, and to this day, there are many situations in which I'd take a sticky note over a more advanced digital journey mapping tool.

 When to use an analog journey mapping tool?